calaldees/teacherEducation/teacherEducation/national_documentation/_safer_recruitment.md

 * Has a hstory of inapproriate interacitons with chilren, for example on social media
 * Seems to have an overy informal relationship with pupils

+Do you think there are there any situations that can be excluded from the Safer Recruitment process?
+> Using phone interviews to save money on travel expenses ..Interesting

+Outcomes of investigation
+* Substantiated
+    * there is sufficient evidence to prove the allegation
+* Malicious
+    * there is sufficient evidence to disprove the allegation and there has been a deliberate act to deceive
+* False
+    * there is sufficient evidence to disprove the allegation
+* Unsubstantiated
+    * there is insufficient evidence to either prove or disprove the allegation.
+The term, therefore, does not imply guilt or innocence
+* Unfounded
+    * to reflect cases where there is no evidence or proper basis which supports the allegation being made

 * Duty of care 1989 and 2004
 * Promote health and welbring (Education Act 2002)